maisieccino/ghost-gitops-publishing/README.md

 ghostpost publish -f welcome.md
 ```

-`ghostpost`:
+`ghostpost` will:

-1. Uploads any local images it finds.
+1. Upload any local images it finds.
-2. Converts Markdown → HTML with Goldmark.
+2. Convert Markdown → HTML with Goldmark.
-3. Creates the post in Ghost.
+3. Create the post in Ghost.
-4. Writes the returned `post_id` back into the front-matter.
+4. Write the returned `post_id` back into the front-matter.

-The file now looks like:
+Your file now contains:

 ```yaml
 post_id: 681fcffa6cf6ba0001ccf0e9